gideonadeti/battleship/README.md

 2. **Gameplay**:
    - Click on the computer's board to attack
-   - Red cells indicate hits, "X" marks indicate misses
+   - "X" markers (in red) indicate hits, "O" markers (in blue) indicate misses
    - When you hit a ship, you get another turn
    - Sink all enemy ships to win!